ETHZ-RobotX/smb_mission_planner/README.md

 - It is easy to forget to change the mission names in the `mission_plan.py` when recording new missions.
 - The rosservice argument must be of the form `{"mission_name","waypoint_1_name, waypoint_2_name, ..."}` without a space after the separating comma between the strings.
 - If the `smach` viewer does not display anything, make sure to select `/mission_planner` for the `Path:`-selection in its toolbar.
+- Make sure that your waypoints' pose topic and your base pose's topic are set correctly.